taiga2921/ICT632_smart_travel_planner/docs/system-architecture.md

 - Firebase UID and ID token handling in Flutter service classes
 - Firestore service class for profile and settings data read and write
 - Open-Meteo API service integration in the Express backend
-- OpenTripMap API service integration in the Express backend
+- SerpAPI service integration in the Express backend
 - RestCountries API service integration in the Express backend
 - Flutter service classes for weather, attraction, and country screens